4th Brigade Combat Team, 1st Infantry Division: Operation Iraqi Freedom

 In 2007, 2nd Squadron, 4th Cavalry and the 610th Brigade Support Battalion were reflagged as the 1st Squadron, 4th Cavalry and the 701st Brigade Support Battalion respectively.

 In February 2007, 4 IBCT deployed from Fort Riley to Baghdad, Iraq, as the second of five Surge brigades ordered to the Iraqi capital by President Bush.
 In 2010, the brigade received the Valorous Unit Award for its deployment from February 2007 to April 2008.

-In August 2009, The 4th Brigade deployed again to the Salah ad Din Province, Iraq with the 1st Squadron 4th Cavalry going to Nineveh Province, Iraq in support of Operation Iraqi Freedom.
+In August 2009, the brigade deployed again to Salah ad Din Province, Iraq, while elements of 1st Squadron, 4th Cavalry operated in Nineveh Province.

 Operation Enduring Freedom

-From May 2012 through February 2013, the brigade deployed to Afghanistan, where it operated in Ghazni and Paktika provinces.
+From May 2012 through February 2013, the brigade deployed to Afghanistan in support of Operation Enduring Freedom, operating from Forward Operating Base Sharana in Paktika Province under Regional Command–East.
+As Task Force Dragon, the brigade was responsible for security operations across Paktika Province, conducting combat patrols, route security, and counterinsurgency operations while partnering with Afghan National Security Forces.

+The brigade supported the transition to Afghan-led security by advising and assisting Afghan Army and Police units, while maintaining presence across multiple forward operating bases and combat outposts.
+Units conducted mission planning and patrol operations from FOB Sharana and surrounding positions to disrupt insurgent activity and secure key terrain and population centers.

+In parallel with combat operations, the brigade played a central role in retrograde and drawdown efforts, reducing equipment and transferring materiel and facilities to Afghan control in preparation for the eventual closure or handover of bases in Paktika and Ghazni provinces.